reeceholland/rugged_rover/README.md

 RemainAfterExit=yes
 ```

-After creating or changing the services:
+If you manually create or change the services later:

 ```bash
 sudo systemctl daemon-reload